sheridanwall/suspended-parler-users/README.md

 ## Data

 The analysis explores Parler user data downloaded from the social media platform before its shutdown in January.
-The data was released in February as part of a study performed by Aliapoulios, et al. and downloaded from [Zenodo](ADD LINK HERE!!).
+The data was released in February as part of a study performed by Aliapoulios, et al. and downloaded from [Zenodo](https://zenodo.org/record/4442460#.YQ2FQjZKi3V).
+The analysis uses `parler_users.csv`, which includes all 13.25 million users available in the downloaded data.
+Instructions to generate are in the notebook.

-The `parler_data` directory contains the following:
+The `data` directory contains the following:

-### Total users

-- `parler_users.csv`, which includes all 13.25 million users available for download.

 ### Users mentioning far-right groups